danzieg/blindcraft/Staff and members.md

 title: Things you need to know about Blindcraft!
 ---

-## the team
+# the team

-Lets get to know the team.
+Lets get to know the team

+---

+## Logic Owner

+Logic has played minecraft for two years and wanted to run his own server.

+---

-### Danni_g Head Admin
+## Danni_g Head Admin

 She loves giraffes and wants to be one.

 ---

-### Logic Owner

-Logic has played minecraft for two years and wanted to run his own server.